maptime/map-accessibility-guidelines/README.md

 Guidelines and resources are located in this project's wiki.
 Please look there for more information!

+## Join us at NACIS this fall!
+We will be presenting at the 2015 NACIS Conference in Minneapolis this fall in the **[Community-Oriented Cartography](http://sched.co/3l8M)** session with our abstract titled *Starting Conversations for More Accessible Maps*.

+Learn [more](http://nacis2015.sched.org) about NACIS, and join us on a journey to make maps more accessible this October! :-D

 ## Want to contribute to this project?
 Please contact us or send us a pull request if you have something to share!
 E-mail contact [at] opentwincities.org to be added as a contributor to this repository.
 We're especially interested in gathering: